ptzafos/payment_engine/README.md

 - Uses a multi-worker processing model:
   - transactions are routed by `client_id % worker_count`
   - all transactions for one client stay on the same worker
-- Global duplicate filtering is applied to create transactions (`deposit`/`withdrawal`) using tx id.

 ## Data structure backend switching